Overcoming the Curvature Bottleneck in MeanFlow: More Discussion

-\paragraph{Relation to Our Work.} Our focus is complementary to the above perspective.
-While their analysis shows that intersections are rare for most couplings, our experiments reveal that in realistic settings, a small but influential subset of couplings can still exhibit noticeable curvature, particularly when the effective Lipschitz constant $L$ becomes large due to geometric imbalance in the data distribution.
-Our method is designed to improve robustness in these challenging cases, providing stable one-step generation even when residual curvature persists after a single reflow step.
+Our focus is complementary.
+While the above analysis suggests that trajectory intersections are rare for most couplings, our experiments indicate that realistic settings can still contain a small but influential subset of pairs with non-negligible curvature, particularly when the effective Lipschitz constant $L$ is large due to geometric imbalance in the data distribution.
+As shown in Fig.~\ref{fig:method}b and Fig.~\ref{fig: curv}, trajectories induced by a once-rectified coupling (i.e., one reflow step) are substantially straighter than those from the independent coupling (Fig.~\ref{fig:method}a), yet residual curvature remains and can still hinder reliable one-step sampling based on the instantaneous velocity. \Approach{} is designed to be robust in precisely these challenging cases, enabling stable one-step generation even when curvature persists after a single rectification step.

-\subsection{Comparison with CMT \citep{hu2025cmt}}
+\subsection{Comparison with CMT}

-CMT~\citep{hu2025cmt} is an important concurrent effort that also leverages synthetic trajectories generated by a pretrained sampler to stabilize few-step flow-map training.
+CMT~\cite{hu2025cmt} is an important concurrent effort that also leverages synthetic trajectories generated by a pretrained sampler to stabilize few-step flow-map training.
 Conceptually, CMT introduces a dedicated mid-training stage that learns a full trajectory-to-endpoint mapping from solver-generated paths, which then serves as a trajectory-aligned initialization for a subsequent post-training flow-map stage.
 In contrast, our method adopts a fundamentally different design: rather than supervising on entire solver trajectories, we distill only the end-point couplings of rectified flows and learn the corresponding mean velocity in a single training stage.
-This distinction yields a practical advantage—our pipeline avoids the compounded complexity of CMT’s two-stage optimization, which is sensitive to hyperparameters at both stages and substantially more expensive to tune.
+This distinction yields a practical advantage: our pipeline avoids the compounded complexity of CMT’s two-stage optimization, which is sensitive to hyperparameters at both stages and substantially more expensive to tune.